Frequently Asked Questions

 When should I submit my application for admission?

-We recommend that applications for first-year students be submitted by November 30th of the senior year.
+We recommend that applications for first-year students be submitted by November 30 of the senior year.
 Applications will be accepted after that and will be evaluated on a rolling basis.
 Applications for transfer students should be submitted as soon as possible prior to the start of the desired semester, due to the lengthier evaluation of transfer credits.
+International students should apply and submit all required documentation by February 1 of the year they plan to start at Penn State.

 How will Penn State New Kensington notify me about my acceptance?